CARES Act Student Aid

 - You have incurred expenses related to the disruption of campus activities due to COVID-19.

-- You are enrolled in Anna Maria College during the Spring 2020 Semester in a face-to-face class, a face-to-face lab, a combination of face-to-face and online, or clinical courses.
+- You are enrolled in Anna Maria College during the Spring 2020 Semester or later.

 You must meet Title IV aid eligibility requirements, including that you:

 - Are a U.S. citizen or eligible non-citizen (i.e., eligible to receive federal Title IV aid).

 - Are (or have been) enrolled in a degree-seeking or certificate program for Spring 2020 or later.